 I live, alive.
 No regrets, because it's the lessons I've learned through pain that have made me who I am today.
 Faith and Family are very important to me.
 It is my Faith that helped me survive when the practice of "cutting" would come and go throughout my life.

 I've survived the sadness of a miscarriage and multiple failed insemination attempts, been the victim of TWO horrible fraud incidents while attempting private adoption and happily rejoiced in the thrill of a finalized adoption.
-I'm a foster parent who managed through a precious 2 year olds tantrums, self harm incidents and destructive behaviors as he allowed love to come into his heart and replace fear, pain and abandonment.
-I'm currently loving on another 12 month old foster boy who we recently found has a swallow dysfunction after finding ourselves in the hospital for a week to be discharged with a G-Button.
+I'm a foster parent who managed through a precious 3 year old's tantrums, self harm incidents and destructive behaviors as he allowed love to come into his heart and replace fear, pain and abandonment.
+I'm currently loving on another 23 month old foster boy who has a Gastrostomy and will hopeful join our family full time in the near future.

 I LOVE being creative, talking about fostering and adoption and sharing my Faith!
 After losing my step-brother in a freak winter storm and watching the lives of our foster children change with LOVE, I'm eager to share and learn what My Kind of Family means to me and others.